Neural-Systems-at-UIO/nutil/docs/Technical.rst

 **Acknowledgements**

-Nutil was developed with support from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).
+Nutil was developed with funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).

 **Release notes**